the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/performance.md

 B:List
 ~~~~~~~

 What's striking is that the List component shouldn't re-render, but it does.
 The search feature isn't executed via its button, so the `list` passed to the List component remains the same for every keystroke.
 This is React's default behavior, re-rendering everything below a component with a state change, which surprises many people.
-In other words, if a parent component re-renders, its child components re-render as well.
-React does this by default, because preventing a re-render of child components could lead to bugs, and the re-rendering mechanism of React is often by default fast enough.
+In other words, if a parent component re-renders, its child components will re-render as well.
+React does this by default, because preventing the re-render of child components could lead to bugs, and the re-rendering mechanism of React is often fast enough by default.

-Sometimes we want to prevent re-rendering, however.
+However, sometimes we want to prevent re-rendering.
 For example, huge data sets displayed in a table shouldn't re-render if they are not affected by an update.
 It's more efficient to perform an equality check if something changed for the component.
 Therefore, we can use React's memo API to make this equality check for the props:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~